jermspeaks/christmas-adventure/DECISIONS.md

 **Title:** Documenting the Scene

 **Points to:**
+- `section-25.md` (choice: "Follow up on suspicious behavior you noticed")
+- `section-27.md` (choice: "Review all your evidence and prepare to confront the suspect")
 - `section-50.md` (choice: "Take photos with your phone of everything you see")
 - `section-51.md` (choice: "Write down detailed notes about the scene")
 - `section-52.md` (choice: "Sketch a diagram of the office layout")